SwampFox75/postgres_tips/README.md

-# postgres_tips
+# PostgreSQL Tips

-tips for using PostgreSQL
+basic use tips for using PostgreSQL to do simple database management